spierre95/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-Built using jQuery and AJAX on the front-end, and Node, Express and MongoDB on the back-end.
+Built using jQuery and AJAX on the front-end, with Node, Express and MongoDB on the back-end.

 ##Final Product